-A cataract is clouding or opacity of the lens inside the eye.
-Inside the eye, behind the coloured part (the iris) with a black hole in the middle (the pupil), is the lens.
-In a normal eye, this lens is clear.
-It helps focus light rays on to the back of the eye (the retina), which sends messages to the brain allowing us to see.
-When cataract develops, the lens becomes cloudy and prevents the light rays from passing through.
+A Cataract is basically an opacity on the lens in your eye.
+The lens is located inside the eye, behind the coloured portion (the iris) with a black hole in the centre (the pupil).
+This lens is transparent in a normal eye.
+It allows light rays to be concentrated on the back of the eye (the retina), which sends signals that allow us to see the brain.
+When cataracts form, the lens becomes cloudy and prevents the passage of light rays.

 Do I have cataracts?